 ‘Happy Halloween,’ they said, disappearing into the cold night.

 I felt deflated.
-To not be able to give a child with a painted face some candy was one of the worst feelings in the world!
-I couldn’t bear to have to do it again.
+Not being able to give a child with a painted face some candy on Halloween was one of the worst feelings in the world!
+I couldn’t bear to do it again.

-I quickly turned off the porch and hall lights, then ran into the living room and killed the light in there.
-I’d hoped our house would look dark and empty from the outside; serving as a warning to kids: no treats here.
+I quickly turned off the porch and hall lights, ran into the living room and killed the light in there.
+I’d hoped our house would look dark and empty from the outside.
+It should warn kids: no treats here.

-‘I’ll deal with it,’ he said, getting up just as the knock came for the third time.
+‘I’ll deal with it,’ he said, getting up just as they knocked for the third time.

-‘Trick or treat!’ rang the chorus when he opened the door.
+‘Trick or treat!’ sang the chorus as he opened the door.

 ‘Ahhh…’ the kids sighed in disappointment.